amunategui/amunategui.github.io/_posts/2014-09-29-ggmap-example.md

 census <- merge(census, zipcode, by.x='Zip', by.y='zip')
 ```

-Finally we get to heart of our mapping goals.
+Finally, we get to heart of our mapping goal.
 We retrieve a map of the United States using **ggmap**.
-We opt for the zoom level 4 which works well to cover the US, terrain type and request a colored map (versus a black and white one):
+We opt for zoom level 4 (which works well to cover the US), and request a colored, terrain-type map (versus a black and white one):

 ```r